CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 + Limitation of administrative access to administration networks (Access Control Lists)
 + Encrypted storage of passwords
 + Time synchronization
-+ Enable system logging / log server configuration
++ Enable system logging / configuration of logging servers
 + Check for and change potentially existing default passwords
 + Integration into central administration or authentication systems
 + Secure storage of administration passwords